 The best clothes to wear in Iceland are warm, breathable, and easy to put atop one another.
 Let's get to what to wear to Iceland in winter exactly and start with one of the most important things: your winter jacket for Iceland

-Wind and waterproof outer coat
+Wind and waterproof jacket for Iceland

 Whatever piece of clothing is directly between you and the outside air, needs to be wind and waterproof.
 Waterproof not just because of the chance of snow in winter but also because of the rain.